GeeH/blog/ZF1ZF2.md

 https://github.com/zendframework/ZendSkeletonApplication

 Once you've cloned a copy of the application locally, you can use composer to install it's dependancies (currently only ZF2).
 Composer is brilliant.
 It's a dependancy/package manager that lets you grab any code you need from various locations just by modifying a json text file and running a php command line script.
 If you are serious about learning to use ZF2, I suggest you have a play with it, it's great.
 THe documentation for the skeleton app includes instructions on using composer to pull ZF2.
-Composer also handles all your auto-loading needs, so you don't need to manually configure your PHP autoloading if your using it, which is another great reason to be using it.
+Composer also handles all your auto-loading needs, so you don't need to manually configure your PHP autoloading, which is another great reason to be using it.

 Namespaces
 --